FCEL vs PLUG: Which Is the Better Buy in 2026?

 +

+Neither is universally better.
+PLUG is the larger incumbent; FCEL is the smaller challenger and looks cheaper on forward earnings.
 Walnut is informational, not investment advice.
-Neither is universally better; FCEL and PLUG suit different views and risk levels.
-Compare what each does, how they make money, and the risks, then decide which fits your thesis and what you already own.
+Compare what each does, the tie-breaker metrics above, and the risks, then decide which fits your thesis and what you already own.

 Should you own both FCEL and PLUG?